Best RGB Case Fans in 2020 & 2021 ft. 120mm, 140mm & 200mm RGB Fans

 - Only come in a triple pack

-The Thermaltake Riing RGB fans are arguably the best on the list, and by quite some way too.
+The Thermaltake Riing RGB fans are arguably the best on the list, and in quite some way too.
 These fans offer a good level of airflow while also providing the best RGB lighting I have seen on a fan before.
 The intense illumination comes from not two, not three but four RGB loops!
-If the extra RGB loop wasn't enough, Thermaltake has made these fans incredibly user-friendly with the introduction of the 9-pin USB connector.
-Even though the Corsair LL series are brilliant, they have two connectors for each fan to power the fan and the RGB, which can get a bit messy!
+If the extra RGB loop wasn’t enough, Thermaltake has made these fans incredibly user-friendly with the introduction of the 9-pin USB connector.
+Even though the Corsair LL series is brilliant, they have two connectors for each fan to power the fan and the RGB, which can get a bit messy!

-These fans have some interesting features around what Thermaltake calls the "RGB PLUS Ecosystem".
-You can actually sync these fans up with your phone and when you say 'Hello TT' you can control the light modes, brightness, fan speeds, and even switch them off entirely via commands.
-You can even set these fans to reflect the current weather condition in your area by syncing it up with Amazon Alexa!
+These fans have some interesting features around what Thermaltake calls the “RGB PLUS Ecosystem”.
+You can actually sync these fans up with your phone and when you say ‘Hello TT’ you can control the light modes, brightness, fan speeds, and even switch them off entirely via commands.
+You can even set these fans to reflect the current weather conditions in your area by syncing it up with Amazon Alexa!

+Even though these fans feature a hydraulic bearing for friction reduction like the Corsair LL series, the TT fans offer a similar low max noise at just 25 dBA.
 These fans only come in a pack of three so you will have to pay the top price for them but with an abundance of features and some of the best RGB lighting we have seen on a fan, they are worth it.

 CORSAIR LL Series

-- Max Noise Level (dBa)24.8 dBA
+Max Noise Level (dBa)

-- Max Rotational Speed (RPM):1500 RPM
+Max Rotational Speed (RPM):

-- Airflow CFM (120mm):43.25 CFM
+Airflow CFM (120mm):

-- Connector Type:2 x 4-pin
+2 x 4-pin

 - High quality